Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The focusing question

-What's the ONE thing I can do such that everything else gets easier or unnecessary?
+The question: what's the ONE thing that makes the rest easier or unnecessary?

-Answer it honestly, and the other twenty-nine stop pretending.
+Answer it straight, and the other sixteen stop pretending.

-He coached his executives to leave each meeting with just one priority.
+He had executives leave every meeting with just one priority, not a list.

 🚗 The steps